FaradayRF/Faraday-Software/Tutorials/Readme.md

 # Faraday Python Developer Tutorials

 This tutorial series is focused on introducing Faraday as a digital radio platform to program using Python.
 The reader will begin by learning fundamental transmissions of commands to both local and remote (using RF) devices.
-The tutorial series will conclude by building apon each skill and toolset learned to develope a basic radio data  transmission program capable of transmitting data, text, etc... of abritrary size from one Faraday to another wirelessly.
+The tutorial series will conclude by building upon each skill and tool-set learned to develop a basic radio data  transmission program capable of transmitting data, text, etc... of arbitrary size from one Faraday to another through wireless transmissions.

 **Key Concepts**

 * Digital Communications Fundamentals
   * Frame/packet, error detection, fragmentation, encapsulation, ARQ (automatic retry-request)
-* Programming with Faraday toolsets/modules
+* Programming with Faraday tool-sets/modules
 * Building more advanced Faraday host computer programs

 > These tutorials rely on the currently implemented commands/functionality of Faraday and thus provide a great platform for experimentation.
-Higher data throughput and functionality can be achieved using other toolsets or in conjuction with more speciallized firmware programming that will be covered at a later date.
+Higher data throughput and functionality can be achieved using other tool-sets or in conjunction with more specialized firmware programming that will be covered at a later date.

 ##Introduction To Faraday Proxy Programming